Rapter1990/Udacity-Data-Analyst-Nanodegree/README.md

 3. A CSV file containing life expectancy with respect to each country
 4. A CSV file containing total population with respect to each country
 5. A ipynb,html and pdf file containing my project;

+## 3. [Analyze A/B Test Results](https://github.com/Rapter1990/Udacity-Data-Analyst-Nanodegree/tree/master/P2_Investigate_A_Dataset): Analyze A/B Test Results
+* Program which I used: Jupyter Notebook
+* Language which I used : Python
+* Libraries which I Used: Numpy, Pandas
+* Techniques which I used: Data Wrangling, Data Analytics, Logistic Regression, Practical Statistic